Trek # 01

 Best Time: All year (Avoid day treks during October & March-May)

-Risk Factor: Medium (What do these grading indicate?
+Medium during the rest of the year.
+(What do these grading indicate?
 Find out here!)

 - Neral- Anandwadi/Komalwadi-Vikatgad-Matheran.
 (Normal route)